SpasinaSpasova/-MoneyManager/README.md

 ![This is add incomes image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/AddIncome.png)

-Here is the other pages:
+These are the other pages:

 ![This is add category image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/AddCategoryIncome.png)